hello-sora/weather-app/README.md

 - Search a city
 - Get the current temperature
 - Get the current weather condition
-- Shows a chart of the average temperature for the past week
+- Displays a graph of the average temperature for the past week

 ## Available Scripts